Account-based marketing | Hub pages

 What is ABM?

-Accounts-based marketing (ABM) is a strategy that revolves around identifying your key accounts and devoting your time and resources to those that will offer you the highest value to your organization.
+Accounts-based marketing (ABM) is a strategy that involves identifying your key accounts and devoting your time and resources to those that will offer you the highest value to your organization.

 Think of it like this: if traditional marketing is like trying to find a needle in a haystack, ABM is all about using a magnet to pull those needles out so they aren’t mixed up with the hay anymore.